JarryShaw/MacDaily/docs/source/index.md

 In default, we will run update and logging commands twice a day.
 You may change daily commands preferences in configuration `~/.dailyrc` later.
-Please enter time as HH:MM format, and each time separated with comma.
+Please enter schedule as HH:MM-CMD format, and each separates with comma.
-Time for daily scripts [8:00,22:30]:
+Time for daily scripts [8:00,22:30-update,23:00-logging]:
 ```

 &emsp; As shown above, the `config` command will help modify `~/.dailyrc`.
 For more information on `~/.dailyrc`, please refer to the [Configuration](#configuration) section.